Betty White: 10 Facts About the TV Icon

 The Golden Girls: Bea Arthur, Betty White, Rue McClanahan and Estelle Getty.

-Queen Betty may have turned 97 in January of 2019, but she’s still working!
+Queen Betty may be turning 99 in January of 2021, but she’s still working!
 After her six-season stint on Hot In Cleveland ended in 2015, she made appearances on the TV series Bones, Crowded and Young & Hungry.
 She also voices a toy called “Bitey White” in the brand new Toy Story 4 (which also features her Cleveland co-stars Carol Burnett, Carl Reiner and Don Rickles!
 “I just love to work,” Betty told Parade magazine.
 “So I’ll keep working until they stop asking.”